 - Enzymes present in the peroxisomes both lead to the production and elimination of H202 which is a reactive oxygen species.

 - Oxidation of fatty acids, in animal cells, occurs in both peroxisomes and mitochondria, but in yeasts and plants, only limited to peroxisomes.

 - Oxidation is accompanied by the production of H202 which is decomposed by catalase enzyme.
 This provides a major source of metabolic energy.

 - Synthesis of cholesterol and dolichol occurs in both ER and peroxisomes.
 Bile acid synthesis takes place from cholesterol in the liver.

-- Peroxisomes contain enzymes to synthesize plasmalogens, a family of phospholipids which are important membrane component of tissues of heart and brain.
+- Peroxisomes contain enzymes to synthesize plasmalogens, a family of phospholipids which are important membrane components of tissues of the heart and brain.

 - Germination of seeds

-- Peroxisomes in seeds responsible for the conversion of stored fatty acids to carbohydrates, critical to providing energy and raw materials for the growth of germinating plant.
+- Peroxisomes in seeds responsible for the conversion of stored fatty acids to carbohydrates, critical to providing energy and raw materials for the growth of germinating plants.

-- Peroxisomes in leaves particularly in the green ones carry out photorespiration process along with chloroplasts.
+- Peroxisomes in leaves particularly in the green ones carry out the photorespiration process along with chloroplasts.